 - Convene Chief Diversity Officers across major companies to create a sustained network for sharing best practices

-- Advocate for public policies that promote workplace cultures of equality for women and other underrepresented groups by providing the employer perspective in state policy conversations around paid family leave as well as policies related to wage gap, childcare accessibility, early childhood education, and hiring barriers
+- Advocate for workplace cultures of equality for women and other underrepresented groups by providing the employer perspective in state policy conversations around paid family leave as well as policies related to wage gap, childcare accessibility, early childhood education, and hiring barriers

 Our Latest Research